Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 ## Acknowledgements

 - Thanks to [Martin Eyre](https://web.archive.org/web/20000915214526/http://skyscraper.fortunecity.com/macro/730/) for this code allowing me to save GB Camera images around 2005.
 I would be glad to see the source code but I guess it is lost since long ago.
+Martin, please contribute !